Real-Time Gross Settlement (RTGS): Full Form, Meaning, and Role in Transactions

 If you are transferring a large amount that exceeds your online banking limit, the offline RTGS method is the best option.
 Here’s how you can conduct the transaction:

-- Visit the bank.
-Visit the bank and request an RTGS form.
+Visit the bank and request an RTGS form to begin the process of manual fund transfer.

-- Fill the form.
-Fill the form with the required personal details.
+Fill the form with the required personal details, including beneficiary information and the transaction amount.

-- Submit the form.
-Submit the form to the bank staff, who will verify the information and verify your identity.
+Submit the form to the bank staff, who will verify the information and verify your identity before processing the payment.

 The bank will send the funds instantly through the RTGS.
 You will receive a confirmation message or receipt.